g-leech/argmin-gravitas/_posts/2020-8-22-nice-stuff.markdown

 * <a href="{{zinc1}}">Zinc acetate</a> lozenges (£10 for 30).
 There's <a href="{{zinc2}}">some evidence</a> that keeping particular ligands of zinc in your mouth when you have a cold speeds up your recovery, maybe by a full day.
 Many other viruses also perish under zincky attention, so they're out of stock as of Spring 2020.<br>

 * <a href="{{mask}}">Sleep mask</a> (£8).
 I slept poorly after I moved to the city, mostly because of ambient light.
 Now I don't!
 You want one which curves away from your eyelashes and isn't too hot.
 This is excellent.<br>
+_Expected lifespan_: 2 years?

 * <a href="{{oxy}}">Oxymetazoline</a> (£8 for months).
 Never mind the Vicks or the steam bath.
 This clears your nose in seconds; makes sleeping when ill _much_ easier.<br>

 * Anyone can book a <a href="https://www.boots.com/vaccinations/flujab">winter flu jab</a> for about £10.
 IIRC, in expectation this should save you about 12h of misery / lost work.<br>
+_Expected lifespan_: 1 year

 * Blood tests are cheap now! (£30 or so.)
 Even if you don't feel bad, there's very little reason not to check, say every two years.
 Vitamin D and iron are a good start; "subclinical" deficiencies of them are common.
-I found I had slightly low ferritin, and this was such a cheap thing to fix. <a href="{{thriv}}">This service</a> signs you up to a biannual subscription, but you can just cancel after the first one.
+I found I had slightly low ferritin, and this was such a cheap thing to fix. <a href="{{thriv}}">This service</a> signs you up to a biannual subscription, but you can just cancel after the first one.<br>
+_Expected lifespan_: 2 years

 ## Food